algolia/instantsearch/docs/custom-templates.md

 ## Using the template

-Create InstantSearch App reads your `.template.js` file and gets the specificed tasks in the provided template.
+Create InstantSearch App reads your `.template.js` file and gets the specified tasks in the provided template.

 Using the API: